 - Possible modes:

-- Guest Host (The physical machine can view the virtual clipboard, but not the other way)
+- Guest Host (The physical machine can view the virtual clipboard, but not the other way around)

-- Guest to Host (Virtual machine can view physics clipboard, but not otherwise)
+- Guest to Host (The virtual machine can view the physical clipboard, but not the other way around)

 - Bi-directional (works between the two machines)